Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 Strategy #7: Make Sure That Bladder Empties!

 You may be baffled when you send your puppy out, she pees, and right when you get back inside, your puppy urinates more in front of you.
-Or maybe your puppy doesn't pee at all outside only to pee once back inside.
+Or maybe your puppy doesn't pee at all outside, only to pee once she's back inside.
 What gives?

 - Don't distract her while she goes.
 Also, try not to distract her mid-stream with praise and treats.
 Wait till she is completely done and about to take the first step to walk away.